qaillc/NextGenHackathon/README.md

----
-title: ClarifaiHackathonStreamlitApp
-emoji: 📊
-colorFrom: indigo
-colorTo: purple
-sdk: streamlit
-sdk_version: 1.30.0
-app_file: app.py
-pinned: false
----
+# Project Proposal

 The project's objective is to transform reading for children with learning disabilities using a Generative AI application built on the Clarifai platform, creating a "Branching Reading Adventure."
 It's designed to assist children with Visual Impairment, Dyslexia, ADHD, Auditory Processing Disorder, Language Disorders, and Cognitive Disabilities.

-Core Features:
+# Core Features:

 Interactive Story Creation: Utilizing CrewAI, this application turns a child's ideas into personalized learning adventures, encouraging them to become story creators.